qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdal/rasteranalysis.rst

    * - **Validity mask**
      - ``MASK_LAYER``
      - [raster]
-     - A mask that defines which areas are to be filled.
+     - A raster layer that defines the areas to fill.
    * - **Additional creation options**

        Optional